Language selection

 The word "vection" is defined as a feeling that you are moving even though you are immobile, brought on by seeing something else moving.
 It can be dangerous if it leads astronauts to misinterpret the direction and speed of other objects.
 For instance, the effect could complicate tasks involving robotics such as captures of unpiloted spacecraft using Canadarm2.

 The Vection experiment assessed how crewmembers judged distances and processed their own movement while they were immersed in a virtual reality environment.
-The knowledge gained through this study will help design safer methods of moving around the International Space Station.
-It could also help future astronauts land small spaceships on lunar or planetary surfaces.
+The intent was to use the knowledge gained through this study to help design safer methods of moving around the International Space Station (ISS), and possibly help future astronauts land small spaceships on lunar or planetary surfaces.

-Studying vection, an interesting optical illusion, with David Saint-Jacques
+Studying vection, an interesting optical illusion, with David Saint-Jacques.
+(Credits: Canadian Space Agency, NASA)

 Transcript